 Today is Monday, Dec.
 22, the 356th day of 2014.
-There are 101 days left in the year.
+There are nine days left in the year.

 Events listed in this column are generally open to the public, although admission fees may be charged.
 To request changes or additions or notify The Sun of special meetings for this listing, call 935-5525 or 1-800-237-5341, fax to 935-5823 or

 Wyvetta and Alvin Grove are lifelong residents of Brookland.
 The couple recently served as the grand marshals of the Brookland Christmas Parade.

 JONESBORO — With a huge grin on her face, Wyveta Groves can still recall the Sunday spent flying in a two-seat airplane more than six decades ago.

 Arkansas State's Anthony Livingston (24) goes up for a shot over Marshall's JP Kambola, center, and Milan Mijovic during Saturday's game at the Convocation Center.
 Livingston had 20 points and 20 rebounds as A-State won 67-58.

 Sun Staff Writer

 JONESBORO — Arkansas State wasn't at its best, but figured out a way to grind out a win.

 The Red Wolves started slowly, played catchup most of the afternoon, and finally pulled away down the stretch for a 67-58. . . more »